-CIS 135 CISCO ACADEMY/NETWORKING TECHNOLOGIES IV
+CIS 134 NETWORKING TECHNOLOGIES IV

-This course is the last of the four courses leading to the Cisco Certified Network (CCNA) certification.
 In this course the student will evaluate current WAN technologies and network services that are required by enterprise networks.
-PREREQUISITE: CIS 128.
+PREREQUISITE: CIS 133.

-LINUX OPERATING SYSTEMS CIS 211 3
+CIS 211 LINUX OPERATING SYSTEMS

 In this course, the student will learn about the Linux file system and use a Linux operating system as a standalone system.